itsmepayback/Windows-Defender-Deleter/README.md

 To Do:

-Re-Enable User Account Control After the Removal Process.

-Probably More Fixes That Are Not In My Head Right Now.
+ More Fixes That Are Not In My Head Right Now.